Dramatic lighting and patterned tile provide a definite wow! factor

-The designer’s maxim about dark colors is that they advance visually, which makes surfaces or objects look closer or more imposing.
-That’s why a large kitchen with dark cabinets and a ton of wall pattern — like this one in a grand log villa on the Swedish seacoast — has such dramatic impact.
+The designer’s maxim about dark colors is that they advance visually.
+That makes surfaces or objects look closer or more imposing and it why this kitchen in a grand log villa on the Swedish seacoast has such dramatic impact.
+But most of all, it’s the large scale damask tile pattern that’s the most memorable aspect of this kitchen because it’s so unusually bold.

 The kitchen sits at one end of a two-story great room with a natural wood cathedral ceiling, tall windows and intense light.
 While the dark scheme might seem severe, in Scandinavia the sun doesn’t fully set until nearly midnight during the summer months when the home would be most in use.